 I can’t say enough about Barbara.
 She has so much charisma and flair, and such impeccable musical taste.
 She respects what the songs can do and delivers them on their own terms. –Bob, St. Paul

-Barbara headlines several Twin Cities jazz groups as well: the Barbara Meyer Trio – classic and deep track jazz standards; Imaginary Numbers – a hot jazz quartet; Wild Honey – R&B, gospel, funk, and more; and World Beat Connection – jazz, Dixieland, & gospel.
+Barbara headlines several Twin Cities jazz groups as well: the Barbara Meyer Trio – classic and deep track jazz standards; Imaginary Numbers – a hot jazz quartet; and World Beat Connection – jazz, Dixieland, & gospel.

 She sang tunes from Gershwin, Porter, Carmichael, Ellington and others for our 45th wedding anniversary.
 The Barbara Meyer Trio sang, inspired, and entertained us – we were captivated by her amazing talent and charm.
 We plan to have her back every year! – Ken, Roseville

-Barbara performs as a soloist at weddings, funerals, church services, etc., and is also an ordained minister.
+Barbara performs as a soloist at weddings, funerals, church services, nursing homes, etc., and is also an ordained minister.
 THINK of the possibilities!
 And contact her.

 Theatrical endeavors (highlights):

-Jesus (love) in Godspell on Madeline Island, Wisconsin – the best August week I’ve ever experienced
+Jesus (love) in Godspell on Madeline Island, Wisconsin – the best August week ever

 Fraulein Kost (a German prostitute) in Frank Theatre’s Cabaret